Coupling single atoms to a nanophotonic whispering-gallery-mode resonator via optical guiding

 We thank B. M. Fields and M. E. Kim for their prior contribution to the experiment.
-This work was supported by the AFOSR (Grant NO. FA9550-17-1-0298) and the ONR (Grant NO. N00014-17-1-2289).
+This work was supported by the AFOSR (Grant NO. FA9550-17-1-0298, FA9550-22-1-0031), the ONR (Grant NO. N00014-17-1-2289), and a seed fund from Purdue Quantum Science and Engineering Institute.
 H.T. and C.-L.H. acknowledge support from the NSF (Grant NO. PHY-1848316).